-But there are several steps you can do to make your furnace quieter this winter.
+But there are several steps you can do to make your furnace less noisy this winter.

 1. Book Regular Furnace Maintenance

 2. Frequently Install a New Furnace’s Air Filter

-Our suggestions for replacing your furnace filter:
+Our recommendations for replacing your furnace filter:

-- Flat filter: Monthly
+- Flat filter: Once a month

 - Pleated filter: Every three months

-You could have to change your filter more often if you have allergies or pets.
+You may have to install a new filter more frequently if you have allergies or pets.